DangerCow/EggCode/README.md

 [function name].end - ends [function name]
 [function name].start - runs/starts [function name]

+if([flag]) & endif - if the flag is true run the code inbetween if and endif

 print([input]) - outputs [input]

 [a] = [b] - creates new varible named [a] with tthe value [b]